 Alger came to DeWitt in the early 1990s.
 Those in the area would always seem him coaching various sports in the community.
 Jim and his wife Carol retired from their jobs with the State of Michigan in 2016 and moved to Charlevoix, where Jim grew up.
 Not able to quench that passion for football, Jim is now the offensive coordinator at his alma matter, the Red Rayders.
-And, the Red Rayders went from 1-8 to 6-3 and made the playoffs and won the first district title EVER.
+And, the Red Rayders went from 1-8 to 6-3 and made the playoffs, won the playoff game EVER and broke Charlevoix's all tiem record for points in a season in the process.
 They finished 7-4.

 A winner.
 Loves to win from another former player.

 Another former player said TAN...
 Tough as nails.

 Recently, DeWittFootball.org was able to touch base with Jim and see what he is up to and to ask him about his experiences in DeWitt... (this took place in 2019)

 It took a bit of getting used to but I've stayed pretty busy and love my hometown and it's four seasons.

 Do you and Carol travel quite a bit or just enjoying the beautiful Charlevoix area?